Mechanical Engineering Technology

 MET Program Curriculum and Career Information

 The undergraduate Mechanical Engineering Technology (MET) program is designed with an applications-oriented structure.
-Many of the technical science courses have an accompanying laboratory component providing hands-on activities.
+Many of the technical science courses have an accompanying laboratory component providing hands-on learning activities.
 Coursework emphasizes mechanical design, thermal systems design, manufacturing processes design and implementation, measurement, data collection and analysis, documentation, and written/oral report preparation/presentation.

-The program aims to develop core competencies in engineering fundamentals (statics, strengths of materials, materials science, fluid dynamics, and electrical circuits), manufacturing applications (manufacturing processes, machining, welding and joining processes, design for manufacturing and tooling, quality assurance, etc.), mechanical design (computer-aided design, mechanisms, machine design, fluid power technology, measurement and test, etc.), and thermal sciences (thermodynamics, heat transfer, and heating, ventilation, and air conditioning, etc.).
+The program aims to develop core competencies in engineering fundamentals (statics, strengths of materials, materials science, fluid dynamics, and electrical circuits), manufacturing applications (manufacturing processes, machining, welding and joining processes, design for manufacturing and tooling, quality assurance, etc.), mechanical design (computer-aided design, design and analysis of mechanisms, machine design, fluid power technology, measurement and test, etc.), and thermal sciences (thermodynamics, heat transfer, and heating, ventilation, and air conditioning, etc.).
 Extensive course work in the physical sciences and mathematics is included.

 Technical elective courses are chosen by the student in consultation with an academic advisor.
 Core coursework includes offerings such as humanities, arts, and social sciences.
 The overall curriculum is designed to provide the student with an ability to apply scientific and engineering knowledge and methods combined with technical skills in support of engineering activities.